 New York band Vampire Weekend rather oddly, but rather delightfully, combine African rhythms and Peter Gabriel-esque vocals with an urban, punkish tone.
 They describe themselves as specialists in the styles of 'Cape Cod Kwassa Kwassa, Upper West Side Soweto, Campus, and Oxford Comma Riddim.'
 As they themselves suggest, they have to be heard to be believed.

 Vampire Weekend tour dates

-This young singer/songwriter has accrued a hardcore fanbase by word-of-mouth, selling out shows both at home and across Europe.
-Raised by music-loving parents, Ben was introduced to the singer/songwriters of the '60s and '70s, with influences such as Nick Drake and John Martyn shining through on his critically acclaimed debut album 'Every Kingdom'.
+This young BRIT Award winning singer/songwriter built up a hardcore fanbase simply by word-of-mouth, selling out shows both at home and across Europe.
+Raised by music-loving parents, Ben was introduced to the singer/songwriters of the '60s and '70s, with influences such as Nick Drake and John Martyn shining through his music.

 Ben Howard tour dates